jowayn/Resale-HDB-Price-Predictor/README.md

 # Resale-HDB-Price-Predictor

-A tool based on the XGBoost Regressor to predict resale prices of HDB flats in Singapore.
-Done as part of an assignment in the NUS module EE4802 Learning from Data.
+A tool based on the XGBoost Regressor to predict resale prices of HDB flats in Singapore, done as part of an assignment in the NUS module EE4802 Learning from Data.

+As the model returned a an impressive coefficient of determination on the test data (0.92), meaning most of the variance of the target variable is captured by the input features, I thought I would share it with anyone who wishes to use the tool practically.

 ## Usage